|

 Cloake board (bottom-without-a-bottom)

 A cloake board can be installed between two brood nest boxes.
-This allows beekeepers to easily split a hive without needing to lift any boxes off.
-This makes the job of splitting one thriving hive into two a little easier.
+It allows beekeepers to easily split a hive without lifting any boxes off.
+This feature makes the job of splitting hives easier.

 Feeder

-Feeders are useful during times of nectar dearth when food sources are low.
+Feeders are helpful during times of nectar dearth when food sources are low.
 Beekeepers usually fill them with sugar syrup or granulated sugar to stop the colony from starving.

 There is a range of different styles of feeders.

-• Hive top feeders are positioned at the top of the hive and are often inverted containers that have small holes in the lid.
+• Hive top feeders are positioned at the top of the hive and are often inverted containers with small holes in the lid.
 Some hive top feeders are shaped like a hive body.

-• Division board feeders are a similar shape to a Langstroth frame and hang inside one of the boxes.
+• Division board feeders are similar in shape to a Langstroth frame and hang inside one of the boxes.

 A beekeeper feeding his bees by pouring sugar syrup into a bee feeder